giulong/spectrum/docs/README.md

 Let's explain this with an example.
 Let's say that:

 * you want to check a file downloaded with the name `downloadedFile.txt`
-* you rely on the default `filesFolder`, which is `src/test/resources/files`:
+* you rely on the default `filesFolder`, which is `src/test/resources/files`

-You need to place an exact copy of that file in that folder:
+You need to place the expected file in that folder:

 {% include copyCode.html %}